The student-led "Paths of Protest" walking tour, December 2022

 10. When and how will I know if my application has been awarded funding?

 All applicants will be notified whether their proposal has been funded by email.
-We plan to notify applicants by May 1, 2025.
+We plan to notify applicants who submit proposals in Fall 2025 in January 2026.

 11. If my proposal is funded, do I need to complete a grant report?